BluAS, shuffle your albums with BluOS

 • Repeat only, player will replay current album of the current artist

 The Shuffle and Repeat buttons are BluAS buttons and functions.
 They operate independently of BluOS!
 To avoid confusion, the BluOS shuffle and repeat functions are disabled when starting BluAS.
-Please note that Autoplay may not always work if your device is in sleep mode.
 To remind you that BluAS is autoplaying, there will be a small BluAS icon visible in your status bar.

 The Autoplay mode requires the app to remain active in the background.
 It starts a so-called foreground activity (in the status bar) and requires unrestricted battery usage for the app (Android 12+).